- A Guide to Chemotherapy

 - Be sure to include the things you may not think of as medicines, even those you take every now and then.
 This includes aspirin, herbal and dietary supplements, vitamins, minerals, and all over-the-counter medicines.

 Share this list with all of your doctors.
-Your cancer doctor (oncologist) will tell you if you should stop taking any of these medicines before you start chemo.
-After your treatments start, check with your oncologist before taking any new medicines or supplements and before stopping the ones you already take.
+Your cancer doctor (oncologist) will tell you if you should stop taking any of these medicines before starting chemo.
+After your treatments start, check with your oncologist before taking any new medicines or supplements and before stopping any you already take.